Pontiac (automobile): 1970–1982

-For 1973, Pontiac restyled its personal-luxury Grand Prix, mid-sized LeMans, and compact Ventura models and introduced the all-new Grand Am as part of the LeMans line.
-All other models including the big cars and Firebirds received only minor updates.
+For 1973, Pontiac followed suit with the rest of the General Motors divisions and introduced their variants of the all-new GM "A" body, known as the 'Colonnade' style due to the roof treatment's pillared look.
+"A" body Pontiac models included the mid-sized LeMans and all-new Grand Am as part of the LeMans line.
+The compact Ventura and personal-luxury Grand Prix were also restyled for 1973.
+Other models, including the big cars and Firebirds, received only minor updates.

 Again, power dropped across all engines as more emissions requirements came into effect.
 The 1973 Firebird Trans Am's factory-applied hood decal, a John Schinella stylized interpretation of Native American bird designs, took up most of the available space on the hood.
 Also in 1973, the new Super Duty 455 engine ("Super Duty" harkening back to Pontiac's Racing Engines) was introduced.
 Although it was originally to be available in GTOs and Firebirds, only a few SD 455 engines made it into Firebird Trans Ams that year.
 One so equipped was tested by Car and Driver magazine, which proclaimed it the last of the fast cars.
 The SD 455 was available for one more year in the Trans Am.

 As emissions regulations were increasing, two of the three iterations of the 455 CID engine were discontinued after 1974, with the final version of the 455 remaining available through 1976.

 For 1975, Pontiac introduced the new sub-compact Astre, a version of the Chevrolet Vega.
 This was the brand's entry into the fuel economy segment of the market.
 Astre had been sold exclusively in Canada since 1973.
 It was offered through the 1977 model year.
 1975 would also be the end of Pontiac convertibles for the next decade.